 Mulch & Protect

-- Since mulch insulates soil temperatures, it is best to wait until we have had one or two killing frosts before mulching (Thanksgiving is a great time to mulch and work off some extra calories with friends and family).
+- Since mulch insulates soil, it is best to wait until we have had one or two killing frosts before mulching (Thanksgiving is a great time to mulch and work off some extra calories).

 - Keep mulch away from tree and shrub trunks by leaving a 4 to 6-inch area clear at the base.